genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/02_create-a-new-project.md

 :::

-The, import InsecureFlag from '../../_includes/_cli-insecure-flag.md'
+Then, import InsecureFlag from '../../_includes/_cli-insecure-flag.md'

 <InsecureFlag />